xuliting/Elastos.Developer.Doc/Doc/Contribution_Award_Assessment.md

 ## 3. Contribution information collection

-* Collection time
-  * once a week
-* Collector
 * WeChat public number
   * Collection of public account holders.
+    * username, contribution details
 * send email
   * Email person in charge collection.
+    * username, contribution details
 * Github
-    * Collected by each warehouse owner or related person.
-* Collect content
-  * username
-  * Contribution details.
-If there is a link to write a link.
-* Contributors can also actively collect their own contribution information and send it to Dev-support@elastos.org for evaluation.
+  * Contributors are welcome to actively collect their contribution information and send it to Dev-support@elastos.org for evaluation.
+    * username, contribution details, if there is a link to write a link.

 ## 4. Contribution evaluation